 Veterans.
 If applicants are seeking benefits from the Veterans Administration, they should contact the Office of the University Registrar at http://registrar.wustl.edu.

 Many scholarship funds, which are administered by Washington University, are provided by generous donors to assist the university in supporting financially needy and deserving students.
-These scholarships are included in financial assistance awards, and a separate application is not required.
-For scholarship information, please visit the Admissions website at: http://admissions.wustl.edu/scholarships/Pages/default.aspx.
+These scholarships are included in financial assistance awards.
+In addition, merit scholarship funds are available to undergraduates in any school.
+For scholarship information, please visit the Admissions website at: http://admissions.wustl.edu/scholarships-financial-aid.